Meet the Team

 Shonagh Moore

-Graduated with a BA Hons degree in Visual Communications (Graphics).
-I have taken on various positions that have utilised my design abilities from working for a studio in Birmingham on prestigious accounts to various design and marketing projects to date.
+Shonagh graduated with a BA Hons degree in Visual Communications (Graphics).
+She has taken on various positions that have utilised her design abilities from working for a studio in Birmingham on prestigious accounts to various design and marketing projects to date.

-I have taken several management positions which included Retail and buying for over 10 years before moving to Scotland and taking the position of Assistant Business Manager of Active Kids Adventure Park.
-In addition, for the past twenty-eight years I have been on the Board of Trustees for another registered Charity and have been one of their course organisers as well as being their newsletter and website editor.
+She has taken several management positions which included retail and buying for over 10 years before moving to Scotland and is currently the Centre Operations Administrator for PGL Travel Ltd at Dalguise.
+In addition, for the past thirty years she has been on the Board of Trustees for another registered Charity and has been one of their course organisers as well as being their newsletter and website editor.

-I have always had a close connection and respect, for the environment and joined WSWG because I recognised the importance and value of what was being strived for and felt that my skills could help to present the narrative.
+Shonagh has always had a close connection and respect for the environment and joined WSWG because she recognised the importance and value of what was being strived for and felt that her skills could help to present the narrative.

 Bob Talbot